dravila-sl/Research-Data-Management-Framework/README.md

 <img src="RDM-lifecycle-2tier-v5.png" alt="Data Life Cycle" width="400"/>

-## Biomedical Data Lifecycle Stages
+## Data Management Life Cycle Principles

-The Biomedical Data Lifecycle represents the stages of data handling from collection to publication.
-The core stages are outlined below, each integral to the overall management and use of your research data.
-Although the process is generally linear, it is common to revisit and refine earlier stages as your project progresses.

-### 1. **Plan & Design**
+### 1. **Data Planning**
-   - **Objective:** Develop a comprehensive plan for managing data throughout the research project.
+   - **Objective:** Define the data management plan (DMP) outlining how data will be collected, managed, and shared.
    - **Actions:**
-     - Create a Data Management Plan (DMP) detailing how data will be collected, organized, and stored.
+     - Identify the types of data to be collected.
-     - Define data resources and onboarding processes for team members.
+     - Determine the tools and methods for data collection.
+     - Establish roles and responsibilities within the research team.
-     - Plan for data security, privacy, and compliance with relevant regulations.
+     - Plan for data storage, backup, and security.

-### 2. **Collect & Create**
+### 2. **Data Collection**
-   - **Objective:** Collect and integrate data in a structured and organized manner.
+   - **Objective:** Gather data in a consistent and organized manner to ensure accuracy and integrity.
    - **Actions:**
-     - Implement standardized procedures for data collection.
+     - Use standardized methods and formats for data collection.
-     - Ensure data is organized and integrated according to predefined criteria.
-     - Document the data collection methods and processes for reproducibility.
+     - Document the data collection process for transparency and reproducibility.
+     - Regularly validate data to ensure quality.

-### 3. **Analyze & Collaborate**
+### 3. **Data Processing**
-   - **Objective:** Process and analyze data with a focus on collaboration and documentation.
+   - **Objective:** Transform raw data into a format suitable for analysis.
    - **Actions:**
-     - Use appropriate tools and methods for data analysis.
+     - Clean and preprocess data to remove errors and inconsistencies.
-     - Maintain collaborative workflows and document all analytical processes.
-     - Share intermediate results with collaborators to facilitate feedback and refinement.
+     - Document any transformations or modifications made to the data.
+     - Store processed data in well-organized directories.

-### 4. **Store & Manage**
+### 4. **Data Analysis**
-   - **Objective:** Manage data storage throughout all stages of the lifecycle.
+   - **Objective:** Analyze the processed data to extract meaningful insights.
    - **Actions:**
-     - Store data securely and ensure it is easily retrievable.
-     - Implement data backup and recovery procedures.
+     - Use appropriate statistical and computational tools for analysis.
+     - Maintain a clear and documented analysis workflow.
-     - Manage data access permissions and track changes to data.
+     - Version control scripts and notebooks to track changes.

-### 5. **Evaluate & Archive**
+### 5. **Data Preservation**
-   - **Objective:** Assess and archive essential research records.
+   - **Objective:** Ensure the long-term preservation of data and associated materials.
    - **Actions:**
-     - Identify which data and records are essential for long-term retention.
-     - Evaluate the need for data retention based on project requirements and regulatory guidelines.
+     - Archive raw and processed data in stable formats.
-     - Archive data in a manner that ensures long-term accessibility and preservation.
+     - Store data in repositories that offer long-term access.
+     - Include metadata to describe the context, content, and structure of the data.

-### 6. **Share & Disseminate**
+### 6. **Data Sharing**
-   - **Objective:** Make data available and accessible to the broader community.
+   - **Objective:** Make data available to other researchers and the public, if appropriate.
    - **Actions:**
-     - Establish mechanisms for data sharing, including repositories or publication platforms.
+     - Share data in open-access repositories or as supplementary materials in publications.
-     - Support data dissemination efforts to maximize reach and impact.
+     - Use licenses that clarify usage rights.
-     - Provide clear documentation and metadata to facilitate understanding and use by others.
+     - Provide comprehensive documentation to facilitate reuse.

+### 7. **Data Reuse**
+   - **Objective:** Enable others to reuse data for new research and insights.
+   - **Actions:**
+     - Ensure data is well-documented and accessible.
+     - Encourage citation of datasets to give credit to original researchers.
+     - Support the creation of new research outputs from existing data.

 ### 7. **Publish & Reuse**
    - **Objective:** Ensure the data can be utilized by other researchers for further studies.